emtee40/SurvivalManual-wiki/Power.md

 ### Save Power

 You do not have to generate the power you save.
 A big help in saving power is measuring what device consumes how much energy in which state.
-For example, your phone consumes a lot more energy when the radios (WiFi, BlueTooth, cellular, …) are switched on.
+For example, your phone consumes a lot more energy when the radios (WiFi, Bluetooth, cellular, …) are switched on.
 Also, the brightness of the display plays a big role in its battery life.

-You will use around 1% of your battery every minutes of full power screen backlight, or camera session, or WiFi download.
-And in uncovered area, your phone will keep trying to reach a cellphone antenna around which is quickly depleting the battery.
+You will use around 1% of your battery every minutes of full power screen backlight, camera session, or WiFi download.
+And in uncovered areas, your phone will keep trying to reach a cellphone antenna around, which is draining a lot of power.

 To save your battery, you should set it up with small screen backlight level, short screensaver timeout and airplane mode.